 This joint agreement continues the work that began in the 2002-2003 agreement between the Saint Paul Federation of Teachers and Saint Paul Public Schools.
 The partnership formed in that agreement provided a foundation of trust from which we continue to work together to increase student achievement.
-This foundation is also comprised of shared commitments we hold about the important work of educating learners in Saint Paul: a commitment to work together to improve the quality of education, a commitment to support each other, and a commitment to do our best in our work.
+This foundation is also comprised of shared commitments we hold about the important work of educating learners in Saint Paul: a commitment to work together to increase to our best in our work.